githubixx/ansible-role-wireguard/README.md

 Role Variables
 --------------

-This variables can be changed in `group_vars/`:
+Those variables can be changed in `group_vars/`:

 ```
-# The LOCAL directory where the WireGuard certificates are stored after they
-# were generated.
-By default this will expand to user's LOCAL ${HOME}
-# (the user that run's "ansible-playbook" command) plus
-# "/wireguard/certs".
-That means if the user's ${HOME} directory is e.g.
-# "/home/da_user" then "wireguard_cert_directory" will have a value of
-# "/home/da_user/wireguard/certs".
-If you change this make sure that
-# the parent directory is writable by the user that runs "ansible-playbook"
-# command.
-wireguard_cert_directory: "{{ '~/wireguard/certs' | expanduser }}"
-wireguard_cert_owner: "root"
-wireguard_cert_group: "root"

 # Directory to store WireGuard configuration on the remote hosts
 wireguard_remote_directory: "/etc/wireguard"

-# The port WireGuard will listen on.
+# The default port WireGuard will listen if not specified otherwise.
 wireguard_port: "51820"

-# The interface name that wireguard should use.
+# The default interface name that wireguard should use if not specified otherwise.
 wireguard_interface: "wg0"
 ```